code-pushup/cli/packages/models/README.md

 **Model definitions and validators** for the [Code PushUp CLI](../cli/README.md).

+For a full list of models defined by this package, see the auto-generated [Code PushUp models reference](./docs/models-reference.md).

 ## Setup

 If you've already installed another `@code-pushup/*` package, then you may have already installed `@code-pushup/models` indirectly.